mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Reference to the team which will assigned to the project
+Reference to the AtlasTeam custom resource which will be assigned to the project.

 <table>
     <thead>